erichnascimento/rocket/README.md

-# Rocket (in development)
+# Rocket (WIP)
-A rest API server library focused in speed and simplicity
+A HTTP rest API server library focused on performance and simplicity

 ## Install
 ```sh